rhino-linux/os/README.md

 4. `sudo chmod -R +x build.sh etc/auto/config etc/terraform.conf etc/`
 5. `sudo ./build.sh etc/terraform.conf`

 The resulting ISO, if successful, will be located in builds/$ARCH.
-The builder should automatically detect whether to build on ARM64 or AMD64, depending on the machine you run it on.
+The builder should automatically detect whether to build on ARM64 or AMD64, depending on the machine you run it on. **32-bit images are unsupported.**

 This build system creates the images using `lb`/live-build with debootstrap to create images with configuration in `etc` folder.